Why Noxen ships via Developer ID, not the Mac App Store

 or the matcher itself.
 I want to ship a fix in hours.
 MAS needs at

-minimum several days: submit → review → release.
-Sparkle ships in
+minimum several days: submit → review → release. the standard auto-update path ships in minutes after we run fastlane release.

 For a tool whose job is helping people close security windows quickly, the update channel shouldn't itself be the delay.